FilipeHub/challenge-nodejs-jedi/README.md

 ## About this project

-This project represents the API of a Pokedex system, where the user (pokemon trainer) could:
+It's a RESTful API built with NodeJS, Express and MongoDB, that represents the API of a Pokedex system, where the user (pokemon trainer) could:
 - Register himself
 - Do the Login